cloudmesh-community/sp19-222-92/project-report/report.md

 why common parameter values are in the same group.
 This algorithm takes numerical values or data points that describe a coordinated value within a data set and cluster them according to the given k.
-For example, K- Means is beneficial for this project because is able to focus on a particular data set for the women's soccer team at Indiana University (IU) and compare that to users data.
+For example, K- Means is beneficial for this project because it's able to focus on a particular data set for the women's soccer team at Indiana University (IU) and compare that to users data.
 K-Means coordinates can represent and describe many different things such as elections, medical test, sports teams, or wine data.
 Typical you use K-means